Medical Record Analysis

 As a result, legal experts may have a hard time trying to understand the medical terminologies associated with their current cases.
 Reviewing medical records during a court case is a time-consuming process and impossible for those inexperienced in the sector.

 Jennifer Johnson and Associates can identify a nuanced but relevant, inconsistent, or incomplete information that could raise a red flag about the level of care a patient received.
 The slightest detail overlooked can undermine a case.

 - Is this a bad case?

 - Will there be any surprises in court?

 - Should we settle before trial?

-Our legal nurse consultants can speak candidly about and offer sincere answers to these kinds of questions based on medical facts.
+Our legal nurse consultants can speak candidly about and offer sincere answers to these kinds of questions based on the medical facts.

 Another reason that legal practitioners and insurance firms hire legal nurse consultants is their thorough understanding of anatomy, physiology, disease processes, and medical treatments.

 As seasoned nurses are knowledgeable about several areas that can help in advancing your medical-related cases.